MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 	if (rxTeradataTableExists("ccScoreOutput"))
 	    rxTeradataDropTable("ccScoreOutput")

 Now we can use the *rxPredict* function to score.
-We will set *writeModelVars* to TRUE to have all of the variables used in the estimation included in the new table.
-The new variable containing the scores will be named *ccFraudLogitScore*.
+We set *writeModelVars* to TRUE to have all of the variables used in the estimation included in the new table.
+The new variable containing the scores are named *ccFraudLogitScore*.
 We have a choice of having our predictions calculated on the scale of the response variable or the underlying ‘link’ function.
-Here we choose the ‘link’ function, so that the predictions will be on a logistic scale.
+Here we choose the ‘link’ function, so that the predictions are on a logistic scale.

 	rxPredict(modelObject = logitObj,
 		data = teradataScoreDS,